College Factual by our College Data Analytics Team

 Rocky Mountain College of Art and Design Majors

-During the most recent year for which we have data, students from 7 majors graduated from Rocky Mountain College of Art and Design.
-Of these students, 278 received undergraduate degrees and 278 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 5 majors graduated from Rocky Mountain College of Art and Design.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Rocky Mountain College of Art and Design along with which ones have the highest average starting salaries.